JoyNdungu/JoyNdungu/README.md

 <br/>

-hey hey! i'm **Joy** 💗 — a full-stack dev & BBIT student from 🇰🇪 Kenya who believes code can genuinely change lives.
+Helloo World!😂 i'm **Joy** 💗 — a full-stack dev & BBIT student from 🇰🇪 Kenya who believes code can genuinely change lives.

 i build things that are **beautiful on the outside** and **solid on the inside** — think: mental health apps, smart energy monitors, and color tools that just *get* you.